 Women’s experiences in the workplace are shaped by a variety of factors, including autonomy, development, and work-life balance.
 But how do these experiences vary between different roles, levels of responsibility, and countries?
 And what can organisations do to create a more inclusive and supportive work environment?

-Join us for an exciting and eye-opening webinar as we dive into fresh findings from our new workplace guide, based on over 5 million real employee responses across industries and countries.
-Together with Andrea Eriksson, Professor at KTH and expert in organisational health and equality, we’ll explore the invisible patterns behind autonomy, stress, leadership and inclusion – and how they differ across gender and role.
+Together with Andrea Eriksson, Professor at KTH Royal Institute of Technology and an expert in organisational health and equality, we’ll explore the invisible patterns behind autonomy, stress, leadership and inclusion – and how they differ across gender and role.

 - New perspectives on why women express positive feelings about their work – but tend to raise stress-related issues more frequently than men